nodarhub/hammerhead_ros2/examples/cpp/image_viewer/README.md

 ## Features

-- Support for all image topics (raw, rectified, disparity, depth)
+- Support for all image topic types
 - Real-time display with OpenCV
-- ROS2 native implementation

 ## Alternative Usage

-### Standalone CMake Build

 You can also build and run this example using standalone CMake: